Ay-slim/frontierRPAtask/README.md

 - Clone this repository into a directory on your local machine
 - CD into the directory and run _npm install_ or _npm i_ to install dependencies and libraries
 - Still in the directory, run _npm start_ at your terminal to get the server running on port 5500 or a specified port in your .env file.
-- To test manually, send a post request with the body shown above to http://localhost:5500/forms/frontier/applications
+- To test manually, send a post request with the body shown above to http://localhost:5500/forms/frontier/applications (if you're using a different port, be sure to replace 5500 with it)
-- Two unit tests were written to check that the endpoint works as it should and sends the appropriate responses.
+- Two tests were written to check that the endpoint works as it should and sends the appropriate responses.
 The first checks for a successful response while the second test checks that input validation is enforced.
 Run _npm test_ to initiate the tests (note that the first test might take a while to complete)

 ![test](https://github.com/Ay-slim/frontierRPAtask/blob/main/frontier.PNG?raw=true)